ozmos/100-days-of-code/r1-log.md

 ###R1D94
 This morning I solved the _forming a magic square_ challenge.
 Hooray.
 Made some more tweaks to [antiques.com](https://antiques.com) and went through some more lectures in my wordpress course.

+###R1D96
+Today went for a day trip to Mandurah/Pinjarra area with my wife.
+It was good to get away from the house and computer for a while.
+Still did an hour of code when we got back, going over `d3.js` notes.